taha1048/Data-Cleaning-Transformation/README.md

 so i dropped the 'posted_date' column as i'm interested in years only, also deleted rows where

-the 'year' = 2022, and missing years from the data as it present almost 0 percent on the column.
+the 'year' = 2022, and missing years from the data as it presented almost 0 percent of the column.

     # dropping year 2022 and null years
     df = df[df['year'] != 2022]